Ansonhkg/vue-playground/README.md

 # To Do
-- [] Add package vee validate
+- [] DB: Change user_id to foreign key
-- [] Disallow user to delete other people's product
+- [x] Disallow user to delete other people's product
+- [] Implement Amazon S3 when Upload
+- [x] Add package vee validate
 - [x] Interceptor to catch errors
 - [x] Update Product
 - [x] ($emit and $on)